TC-TUNE

 Next, prepare the new strings.

-This time, we’re using “Futra,” a coated electric guitar string available for an astonishing price in the 500-yen range.
-This marks the first time it’s being carried by a domestic retailer.
+This time, we’re using “Futra,” a coated electric guitar string that’s surprisingly affordable at just over 500 yen.
+This is the first time it’s being carried by a domestic retailer.

-Cut the string back to the ball end.
+Cut the string back to the fold at the ball end.

 Insert the string into the saddle and secure it firmly with a hex wrench.

-Floyd Rose bridges have "saddles," which secure the strings.
+Floyd Rose bridges have "saddles," which is where the strings are secured.

-The metal block inside the saddle securely clamps the string.
+The metal block inside the saddle clamps the string securely.

 6. Winding the String Around the Tuning Peg